 But then what is he to do?
 He can’t see a way to reconcile his understanding of the various teaching documents.
 But he recognizes that he’s fallible; and that he must be understanding them wrongly if they appear to contradict each other.
 The plain meaning of Lumen Gentium is that non-Catholics can be saved.
 The plain meaning of Unam Sanctam is that they can’t.
 But…on what authority is he to decide which interpretation he’s mucked up?
 He knows that he must have misunderstood at least one of them.
 Or maybe both.
 How can he be sure?

-Juan has to conclude that Catholic laymen simply do not have the special grace which must be required to fit everything together.
+Pushing aside his mind’s random but vague recollection of an early Christian heresy whose name began with gn, Juan concludes that Catholic laymen simply do not have the special grace which must be required to fit everything together.
 Some kind of cypher is needed; a cypher which only the Roman Magisterium, in its priests and bishops and archbishops and, finally, the pope, has access to.

 Other difficult questions arise.
 When a hundred hosts are consecrated, is each one a separate Jesus?
-Does that mean that there is no longer a Trinity, but a God comprised of a Father, a Holy Spirit, and a hundred Sons?
 How can Jesus have a hundred bodies but still be one person?
 That seems to violate the law of identity.
 And how can each host be a living Jesus?
 Does Jesus watch as he is ingested, and goes through the digestive tract of every Catholic who receives him at communion?
 That’s really unsettling.
 And if he watches, what eyes does he use, since he appears to be a host?
 Or maybe he isn’t alive in the hosts; but then, what’s the point of eating a dead Jesus body?
 Isn’t the importance of the Eucharist in the receiving of the living Savior?

 At this stage Juan doesn’t know what to think.
 It’s obviously better not to even contemplate those doctrines he has been told about by his priest.
 Not only can he not understand the Catholic teaching documents, but he can’t understand Catholic doctrine in general!
-He can’t actually believe transubstantiation once he’s considered it carefully, because to believe something requires it be able to be stated in a sensible way that can be grasped by the mind.
-But it’s not possible to grasp transubstantiation with the mind, because its claims are self-contradictory.
+He can’t actually believe transubstantiation once he’s considered it carefully, because to believe something requires being able to state it in a sensible way that can be grasped by the mind.
+Grasping transubstantiation is impossible, because its claims are self-contradictory.
 One human body can’t wholly contain another; that is just a constraint of the material universe.
 No doubt God could have created the universe so that matter can occupy the same space as other matter simultaneously; but he didn’t.
 It’s possible to believe in miracles where natural laws are suspended, but not in miracles where the very properties of the physical universe are contradicted.
 And not only this, but the whole thing is just grossing him out.

 That must be right.
 That’s how Roman Catholicism has always been.
 Peasants can’t be expected to have spiritual insight; they are just simple sheep.
 They need to be shepherded; told what to do.
 These things don’t change just because social standards and education have.
 Juan may work in IT, but to Rome he is still a peasant.